JanaSchwarzerova/CaGe/README.md

 2. Gemmer, M.R., et al. "Can metabolic prediction be an alternative to genomic prediction in barley?."
 PLoS One, 15(6), p.e0234052 (2020).
 3. Villar‐Hernández, B.D.J., et al. "A Bayesian optimization R package for multitrait parental selection."
 The Plant Genome, p.e20433 (2024).
 4. Bojer, C.S., and Meldgaard, J.P.
 "Kaggle forecasting competitions: An overlooked learning opportunity."
 International Journal of Forecasting, 37(2), pp.587-603 (2021).

+This work has been supported by grant FEKT-K-21-6878, realized within the project Quality Internal Grants of BUT (KInG BUT), Reg.
+No. CZ.02.2.69 / 0.0 / 0.0 / 19_073 / 0016948, which is financed from the OP RDE.